Housing Benefit help

 View a step by step Housing Benefit Registration Guide (PDF, 211KB).

 Your reference number is printed on letters that we have sent to you about your Housing Benefit claim.
-If you can't find your claim reference number, email email@example.com
+If you can't find your claim reference number, please send an email to firstname.lastname@example.org with your full name and address.

 National Insurance numbers are issued by HM Revenues and Customs.